marty-suzuki/FluxCapacitor/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` and `carthage update` from the Example directory first.

-To run this sample, you must set Github Personal access token.
+In addition, you must set Github Personal access token.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {